DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_start_writing.md

 * **Minimum** questionnaire covers a core set of questions adapted to less complex projects (e.g. student projects).
 This questionnaire is suited for projects without external funding or external project partners.
 For less complex projects that are handling sensitive data or personal data or requiring ethical pre-application, see below.
 * **Minimum and ELSI** combines the **Minimum** questionnaire with questions on handling sensitive data or personal data or requiring ethical pre-application.

+### Advanced setup of questionnaire
 For other combinations or specific needs (e.g. writing an 'umbrella DMP') or transferring answers from one questionnaire to another questionnaire variant, contact [support staff at your institution](/pages/support_00_local_disc).\
 Advanced users can customize the questionnaire within the framework of the knowledge model, select questions by tags, and configure the document template and other settings.

 ### Fill out the questionnaire
-Find a description of the core steps below.
+You will find a description of the core steps below.
 For more detailed descriptions, see the [instructional video](https://www.youtube.com/watch?v=XrI8qYtWSBw ) and the [user guidance](https://guide.ds-wizard.org/en/latest/application/projects/list/detail/questionnaire.html) by DSW.

 {% include image.html file="dsw_phases.png" caption="Select project phase: Initial, midway or complete DMP" alt="Phase selection menu: Initial, midway or complete DMP" %}